-The fifth visit is for participants in Group 5 (control group) only (if you received a vaccine at the fourth visit).
+The fifth visit is for participants in Group 5 (control group) only.
 If you are in this group, you will have a blood test and brief health check.
 We will review your symptom diary and ask if you have had any medical problems since your last visit.